LI-Yanting/INF280/README.md

 # INF280
-The code of problems from course INF280, à améliorer.
+The code of problems from course INF280, integrated here, à améliorer.